vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/10_passing_functions.md

 g([](int){ });
 ```

-Compilers can aggressively optimize function pointers, resulting in a **small run-time overhead**.
+Compilers can aggressively optimize function pointers *(at least in the same TU)*, resulting in a **small run-time overhead**.
 Unfortunately, not being able to pass stateful lambdas and generic callable objects is a huge limitation which prevents many functional patterns.